13% rate hike for Kenosha water users in action by Public Service Commission

-MADISON — Average residential customers of the Kenosha Water Utility will pay 13% or, $2.61, more for water, according to action taken Thursday by the Public Service Commission.
+MADISON — Average residential customers of the Kenosha Water Utility will pay 13% or, $2.61, more a month for water, according to action taken Thursday by the Public Service Commission.

 Subject to the PSC’s final order, KWU expects to implement the new rates by Jan.
 1, said Curt Czarnecki, KWU’s general manager.